life-itself/lifeitself.org/content/hubs/bergerac.md

 * **More questions?** Contact praxis@lifeitself.org.

 ## About the Praxis Hub
-Created in 2020 the concept of this space was devlopped by Valérie Duvaucjelle and Liam Kavannagh as a metamodern secular monastery to explore the concept of post secularity within Praxis.
+Created in 2020 the concept of this space was developped by Valérie Duvauchelle and Liam Kavannagh as a metamodern secular monastery to explore the concept of post secularity within Praxis.
 During this time several  kind of residencies happened at the hub
-- Post secular praxis residencies (focus on a theme)
+- Post secular praxis residencies (with or without a theme)
-- Praxis residencies ( focus on praxis ecology in 2R context)
 - Training residencies (resiliency circles, emergent dialogues)
-- Retreats ( tenzo)
+- Retreats (tenzo)
+- Life itself gatherings

 Located just a few steps from the river and a serene park, this space is a one-of-a-kind setting comprising three small buildings.
 An old French palazzo, where traces of the past engage us in a heteroclite manner, adds to the unique atmosphere.
 It is the perfect place for deep exploration amidst its atmospheric surroundings.